open-craft/custom-student-verification/doc/Usage.md

 If we set `ENABLE_PAID_COURSE_AUTO_VERIFY` to `True` in `/edx/etc/lms.yml`, this will automatically verify a user if they are enrolled in any paid courses.

+## Disable Email Notification

+Set `DISABLE_VERIFICATION_EMAIL_NOTIFICATION` to `True` under `FEATURES` option in `/edx/etc/lms.yml` to disable sending email notification to users on approval or rejection.
+This defaults to `False` so it doesn't break existing flow.